What is the course about?

 You may also be interested in:

-- Music theory, Composition Techniques, Studies in counterpoint, or one of our many Songwriting courses
+- Music theory, Composition workshop, Studies in counterpoint, or Songwriting courses

-- learning how to work with audio files through courses in GarageBand, Logic, or Mixing and production
+- learning how to work with audio files through courses in GarageBand, Music production with Logic, or Mixing and music production techniques

-- explore your creative side in Sonic Arts, Max/MSP, Ableton Live or Arduino workshop
+- explore your creative side in Sonic Arts, Max/MSP, Ableton Live, Arduino workshop, Hidden sounds: exploring contact microphones

 Go to the Music Technology and digital audio production page to see the full range of courses.
 For advice email the music office or phone us on (020) 7492 2630.